 Scheduled class times will be used for real-time virtual sessions, which may include virtual lectures, group discussion, or other class activities.

-Real-time virtual sessions will occur a minimum of once per week during scheduled class times.
-Scheduled real-time virtual session dates will be designated on the syllabus.
+Real-time virtual sessions occur during scheduled class times, as listed in the schedule and syllabus.

-Students are expected to attend real-time virtual sessions.
-However, these sessions will be recorded and made available for students unable to attend.
+Students are required to attend real-time virtual sessions.